neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install on Windows
 ------------------------------------------------------------------------------

-This extension is not supported on Windows.
+**WE DO NOT PROVIDE COMMUNITY SUPPORT FOR THIS EXTENSION ON WINDOWS.**

-However in theory it should be possible to compile it using Visual Studio. we simply lack the time and resource to work on this topic.
-You can contact us if you which to fund this effort.
+However it is possible to compile it using Visual Studio and the `build.bat` file.

+We provide Windows binaries and install files as part of our commercial support.

 Install in the cloud